 As this way of living became impractical in the 20th century, so these larger houses became redundant, and none of Bryce's largest houses survive unaltered today.
 His commercial architecture has a better survival rate, and while some is in the Scots Baronial style of his country houses, much draws on Italiante palazzo and classical models.
 This accomplished switch to a completely different style makes his buildings less easy to readily identify from those of his contemporaries, and many a Bryce building lurks on an Edinburgh street initially unrecognised.

 This website is intended to be a detailed collection of Bryce's known buildings.
 It is written by Dr Alastair Disley, an architectural historian who has spent many years visiting and studying Bryce's remaining works.
-Unfortunately his parallel career as a university lecturer in the field of Music Technology had stalled development until recently, and a web hosting failure wiped the previous, partially complete website.
-Alastair is also developing a comprehensive collection of lost Scottish country houses, and the completion of that database is taking priority at present.
+Unfortunately, parallel careers have stalled development, and the completion of the Scotland's Lost Country Houses database is taking priority at present.